-You can meet with our friendly Student Services Team at any time to discuss any challenges or concerns that may arise.
-We can provide program and enrolment advice, study and career pathway guidance as well as additional support for under 18 students.
+You can meet with our Student Service team at any time to discuss any challenges or concerns that may arise.
+We can provide program and enrolment advice , study and career pathway guidance as well as additional support for under 18 students.
 If you are not sure who/where to ask, speak with us!
 We also regularly organise activities and social events so you can engage with your peers in the College community.